qtproject/pyside-pyside-setup/README.md

  * Python 3.7+ is supported,
  * CMake: Specify the path to cmake with `--cmake` option or add cmake to the system path.
- * Qt 6.0+ is supported.
-Specify the path to qmake with `--qmake` option or add qmake to the system path.
+ * Qt 6.2+ is supported.
+Specify the path to qtpaths with `--qtpaths` option or add `qtpaths6` to the system path.

 ### Optional